The Best Day Trips from Florence: A Complete Guide

 Because of its location in the heart of Tuscany, which is in central Italy and is roughly equidistant between Rome and Venice, and the high speed rail lines in Italy, Florence is an ideal home base for exploring the entire stretch between Rome and Venice / Milan.

-From the rolling Tuscan Hills to the picturesque vineyards of Chianti, the medieval charm of Siena to the foodie haven of Bologna, there are so many amazing day trips from Florence that it’s easy to fill up your Italy itinerary in no time at all.
+From the rolling Tuscan Hills to the picturesque vineyards of Chianti, the medieval charm of Siena to the foodie haven of Bologna, there are so many amazing day trips that you could take from Florence that it’s easy to fill up your Italy itinerary in no time at all.

 If you’re still in the planning phase, we actually recommend at least one extra day on the end of your Florence itinerary dedicated to a day trip.